 The volunteer Commissioners who serve on the Landmarks Commission come from a variety of backgrounds and utilize their expertise for the benefit of the community.
 They advise property owners on exterior renovations to preserve the character and historic integrity of existing landmarks and districts.
 Furthermore, any person who owns property in Kirkwood can seek free advice regarding historic preservation from the Landmarks Commission.
 To view the Boards and Commissions Roster, which includes the Landmarks Commission roster, click here.

 Certificate of Appropriateness: The Landmarks Commission reviews proposed exterior alterations to designated landmarks and demolition and new construction of structures on landmark sites and within historic districts.
 Before a building permit may be obtained for such work, the Landmarks Commission shall issue a Certificate of Appropriateness.
+Click here for the COA application.

 An informational brochure on the Landmarks Commission is available here.